dineshappavoo/TopologicalSorting/README.md

 ##Functionality

-This library has the java implementation of Topological Sorting using Kahn, Arthur B's algorithm to find the topological sorted order in a directed graph G=[V,E].The following code snippet shows how to get the shortest path,
+This library has the java implementation of Topological Sorting using Kahn, Arthur B's algorithm to find the topological sorted order in a directed graph G=[V,E].The following code snippet shows how to get the topological order,

     TopologicalSorting topologicalSort=new TopologicalSorting();
 	ArrayList<Integer> topoSort=topologicalSort.getTopologicalOrder();